jethrodaniel/we-have-ai-at-home/README.md

 # we have AI at home

-An AI chatbot web app.
+A self-hosted AI chatbot web app.

+It works offline, thanks to [llama.cpp](https://github.com/ggml-org/llama.cpp).

 ## tech stack